-Elected Members, Committee Members and eEmployees shall:
+Elected Members, Committee Members and Employees shall:

-- (a) act, and be seen to act, properly and in accordance with the requirements of the law and the terms of this Ceode of Conduct, in particular: - (i) The Equal Opportunity Act 1984 (WA) and subsequent amendments made it unlawful to discriminate against people on the grounds of sex, marital status, pregnancy, race, racial harassment, religious status, family responsibility or age. - The City will ensure compliance with the principles and provisions of the Equal Opportunity Act 1984 (WA), this commitment extends to ensuring that recruitment and selection, promotion and advancement will be solely on the basis of equity and fairness and that appointment will be based on merit; - (ii) All people have a right to work in an environment which that is free from sexual harassment.
+- (a) act, and be seen to act, properly and in accordance with the requirements of the law and the terms of this Code of Conduct in particular: - (i) The Equal Opportunity Act 1984 (WA) and subsequent amendments made it unlawful to discriminate against people on the grounds of sex, marital status, pregnancy, race, racial harassment, religious status, family responsibility or age.

+The City will ensure compliance with the principles and provisions of the Equal Opportunity Act 1984 (WA), this commitment extends to ensuring that recruitment and selection, promotion and advancement will be solely on the basis of equity and fairness and that appointment will be based on merit;

+- (ii) All people have a right to work in an environment that is free from sexual harassment.
 Sexual harassment will not be tolerated in the City of Joondalup.
-Any exclusion explanation or explanation from the model of the committee model.
-The subject to discipline and/or termination proceedings.

-(b) perform their duties impartially to the best of their ability and in the best interests of the community, uninfluenced by fear or favour;
+Any Elected Member, Committee Member or Employee found to be committing sexual harassment will be subject to discipline and/or termination proceedings. - (b) perform their duties impartially to the best of their ability and in the best interests of the community, uninfluenced by fear or favour; - (c) deal with all sections of the community in an open, honest and forthright manner; - (d) act in good faith (ie honestly, for the proper purpose and without exceeding their powers) in the interests of Council and the community; and shall be particularly mindful to avoid interference in commercial relationships between developers and objectors or between developers competing for the right to develop;

-- (c) deal with all sections of the community in an open, honest and forthright manner; - d) act in good faith (ie honestly, for the proper purpose and without exceeding their powers) in the interests of Council and the community; and shall be particularly mindful to avoid interference in commercial relationships between developers and objectors or between developers competing for the right to developer. - (e) make no allegations which are improper or derogatory (unless true and in the public interest) and refrain from any form of conduct in the performance of their official or professional duties, which may cause or is likely to cause any reasonable person unwarranted offence or embarrassment; - (f) always act in accordance with their obligations of fidelity to the Council and not publicly reflect adversely upon any decision of the Council or the Executive Management Group; and - (g) where practicable, be available to-for discussion with members of the public following Council and Committee meetings.
+- (e) make no allegations which are improper or derogatory (unless true and in the public interest) and refrain from any form of conduct in the performance of their official or professional duties, which may cause or is likely to cause any reasonable person unwarranted offence or embarrassment; - (f) always act in accordance with their obligations of fidelity to the Council and not publicly reflect adversely upon any decision of the Council or the Executive Management Group; and - (g) where practicable, be available for discussion with members of the public following Council and Committee meetings.